Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 state reciprocity

-If Employee is a Legal Resident of Another State (Not WI, CA, IN, IL, MI, or KY) and works IN WI (employee would have defined tax residence location on W4 outside of WI, but work location as WI):
+If Employee is a Legal Resident of Another State (Not IN, IL, MI, or KY) and works IN WI (employee would have defined tax residence location on W4 outside of WI, but work location as WI):

 1. In the State Information Section: